allegro/blog/_drafts/2021-12-09-observability_and_monitoring-eng.md

 However, after verifying the deployment logs, it was found that the application was not deployed during this period.
 The problem had to be found elsewhere.

-We already knew quite a bit because the metrics gave us a general overview of the situation.
-However, the logs told us the most.
+The metrics gave us a general overview of the situation.
+We knew that our service had been malfunctioning for some time.
+Despite stable levels of input traffic, responses had become noticeably slower.
+The JVM began to run much less efficient, and the service was putting off huge amounts of logs.
+It was also possible to determine the point in time when the problems started.
+It was now possible to narrow the search area considerably and look at the logs.

 We found multiple occurrences of the same exception there.
 Its source was our circuit breaker.
-And this was a clear indication of communication problems.

 ```
 exception java.lang.RuntimeException: Hystrix circuit short-circuited and is OPEN
     at com.netflix.hystrix.AbstractCommand.handleShortCircuitViaFallback(AbstractCommand.java:979)
     at com.netflix.hystrix.AbstractCommand.applyHystrixSemantics(AbstractCommand.java:557)
 ```

+It is a mechanism protecting against the problem called "cascading failures", i.e. propagation of errors from one service on its clients.
+If in a defined period of time the number of unsuccessful calls to a service is higher than the assumed value, the circuit breaker opens the cirumstace, and service stops being queried.
+The client does not receive an error, but a previously prepared default object.
+The appearance of this message clearly indicated a lack of communication with the called service.

 Unfortunately the situation did not look very good.
 Due to the high traffic the stacktrace was stored in the logs 6 thousand times per minute.
 During only one hour 6 million exceptions were logged.
 The service was rapidly consuming disk